cspwcspw/DIY_Constant_Load_Controller/README.md

 I then also added some functions to show strings, integers, or double values in the targeted zones.

+The logic for the discharge test allows me to draw the load continuously or intermittently, and I can set up the duration and the duty-cycle of the draw, e.g. draw 2 amps for 45 seconds then give the battery a rest for 15 seconds in each cycle.

+The battery discharge test also allows me to run for a fixed amount of time (say 120 minutes), or to terminate the discharge test when the battery voltage falls below a certain threshold.
+Deeply discharging batteries can damage them unless they are designed for deep discharge.

 ## Resources

 Under the hood is not very pretty.
 But it works.

 ![underTheHood](Images/underTheHood.jpg "Under the hood")

-TThe source code and some LTSpice simulation source files are on Github.
+The source code and the LTSpice simulation source files are on Github.

-*Last Revision 16 April 2020*
+*Last Revision 17 April 2020*
 mailto:cspwcspw@gmail.com